NBA Hall of Fame

 In the final against the top-ranked, all-white Kentucky team, Haskins made the groundbreaking decision to start five African American players for the first time in a title game.
 This 72–65 victory shattered the myth that Black athletes could not succeed in a disciplined, team-oriented system and accelerated the integration of college sports and the NBA.
 He was inducted into the Hall of Fame in 1997.

-Haskins' Awards and Records
+Haskins' Awards and Honors

 • 1966 NCAA National Champion